Please be advised, this essay discusses suicide. If you or someone you know needs help, you may find resources here.

 If someone wants to exist, they must be willing to make some appalling decisions.
 There’s a prevailing view that the choice to end one’s life involves a trust in Providence.
 Maybe that’s true for some, though I know it wasn’t for you, and I’m sorry if I’ve tried to attribute it with salvific coherence.
 You’ll be surprised to know that crying in a mask with a group of strangers didn’t edify my faith, either, so I proceed in more prosaic terms.
 I feel a lot of guilt because I am where you should be and you were always much smarter than I am.
 And I think about how lonely you must have been in the English department.
 I’m sorry it wasn’t a spiritual situation and I wish we could have spoken more often, more closely.

-Harry Sanderson is a graduate student in literature, whose poetry and criticism has appeared in UK and Australian journals.Discover more from Harry Sanderson.
+Henry Woodland is a graduate student in literature, whose poetry and criticism has appeared in UK and Australian journals.Discover more from Henry Woodland.